microsoft/fabric-samples/docs-samples/data-science/genai-guidance/00-quickstart/quickstart-evaluate-rag-basics/README.md

-# Evaluation of RAG Performance Basics: A Step-by-Step Guide
+# Evaluating the performance of RAG Applications on Fabric: A Step-by-Step Guide

 This tutorial provides a quickstart guide to use Fabric for evaluating the performance RAG applications.
 Performance evaluation is focused on two main components of RAG: the retriever (in our scenario it is based on Azure AI Search) and response generator (an LLM that uses provided user query, retrieved context, and prompt to spit out a reply that can be served to the user).
 The main steps in this tutorial are as following: